EOSC-synergy/service-qa-baseline/README.md

 ## Preview version

+*This part should be removed when merging into master and doing the first release.*

-A preview of the document can be found here: https://github.com/EOSC-synergy/service-qa-baseline/releases/download/V1.0-beta01/service-qa-V1.0-beta01.pdf
+A preview of the document can be found here: https://github.com/EOSC-synergy/service-qa-baseline/releases/download/V1.0-beta02/service-qa-V1.0-beta02.pdf

 This is a beta version and not yet complete.